Al0olo/AstroverseAI/README.md

 ## Model Evaluation

 Evaluation metrics for all predictions (Hijri dates, Earth eclipses, planetary phenomena, and meteor showers) are output by the main scripts.
 For a detailed breakdown of the evaluation process, refer to the respective evaluation modules in `src/evaluation/`.

-(The rest of the README remains largely the same, with appropriate additions to acknowledgments and citations if new data sources or methodologies were used for the meteor shower predictions.)